dimview/dimview.github.io/_posts/2017-05-21-aerial-photography.md

 <!--more-->

 One possible solution: place a semitransparent mirror between the lens and the film to project image on photosensor.
 Cover photosensor with a grating that consists of equidistant opaque lines perpendicular to the direction of travel.
-Measure frequency ofthe signal from photosensor and use that to control the motor.
+Measure frequency of the signal from photosensor and use that to control the motor.

 Source: probably dz.livejournal.com, but can't find the direct link.